AmanTech07/FoodyDay/README.md

 # FoodyDay
-This is a simple Food hub landing page
+This is a simple Food hub landing page.
+I made this using HTML and CSS.